z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 We start our example by reseting all the BIFROSTL_tilemap entries to BIFROSTL_DISABLED which ensures no tiles are rendered to start with, then we set the attributes of the display area to all white.
-(Note the rather unusual looking values used in the two loops around the call to BIFROSTL_fillTileAttrL()
-- this is explained in the [function's entry in the header file](https://github.com/z88dk/z88dk/blob/master/include/_DEVELOPMENT/sdcc/arch/zx/bifrost_l.h).
+(Note the rather unusual looking values used in the two loops around the call to BIFROSTL_fillTileAttrL() - this is explained in the [function's entry in the header file](https://github.com/z88dk/z88dk/blob/master/include/_DEVELOPMENT/sdcc/arch/zx/bifrost_l.h).

-We then place our single tile, the coloured ball (index 0 in our tiles image data array), at position 0,0 which is the top left corner.
+We then place our single tile, the coloured ball (index 0 in our tiles image data array, plus a value which indicates to the engine that this tile shouldn't be animated), at position 0,0 which is the top left corner.
 With everything in place we then fire up the BiFrost engine and go into an infinite loop.
 (If we return to BASIC BiFrost stops.)

-### Memory Map and the Pragmas
+This example program has 2 pragma instructions at the top.
+These are important, as we'll see in a few moments.
+First, we need to see how to build this program.

 ### Building the Program